 - If you don’t get employee benefits, look at other options.
 If you are a member of a warehouse club like Costco, you may have discounts you’ve never considered.
 Are you a member of a professional organization?
 Your membership may allow you to access benefits no one talks about because they are still working full-time and have employee benefits.

 - Invest in yourself and learn about retirement account options for part-time workers.
 Your choices may change based on how you are earning your income but don’t wait to take action.
 Part-time workers have to make saving for the future a priority.
 The longer you wait, the less time your money has to compound.
 Your future self will thank you for taking action and investing as early as possible.

 - Some people don’t include Social Security when they plan for retirement because they believe it will no longer exist.
 It’s important to consider it may be reduced according to the Social Security Administration, but benefits will likely be paid for many years to come.
 Make sure you have a clear understanding of how a reduced income from working part-time will affect the amount you receive each month.
 Since your basic benefit is based on the 35 years in which you earned the most, an extended period of lower part-time earnings will result in lower Social Security payments.
 Delaying taking Social Security until you can receive your full benefit is a smart way to maximize your payments and help offset a lower income during your earning years.

 Working Part-Time Towards Retirement

-If you’ve chosen part-time work and have a reduced income, just make sure you take care of your future self.
+If you’ve chosen part-time work and have a reduced income, ensure you take care of your future self.
 It’s easy to say you will “get to it later” when it comes to saving for retirement.
-Create a plan and monitor your progress and you’ll see if you are getting off course.
+So create a plan and monitor your progress and you’ll see if you are getting off course.